 There are two active pub watches in Runnymede; one covering Egham and the north of the borough, the other Addlestone and the south.

-For a number of premises this is a condition of their licence so they must attend.
+For several premises this is a condition of their licence so they must attend.

 For premises licence holders and club certificate holders, attendance at pubwatch will help you keep up to date with licensing legislation and local crime concerns.
 This will assist you in protecting your customers and staff by helping to promote the licensing objectives, these are: